Mars Attacks!: Release and box office

 Warner Bros. spent $20 million on the movie's marketing campaign; together with $80 million spent during production, the final combined budget came to $100 million.
 A novelization, written by screenwriter Jonathan Gems, was published by Puffin Books in January 1997.
-The film was released in the United States on December 13, 1996, earning $9.38 million in its opening weekend.
+The film was released in the United States on December 13, 1996, earning $9.38 million in its opening weekend and ranking in second place at the box office below Jerry Maguire.
 Mars Attacks! eventually made $37.77 million in U.S. totals and $63.6 million elsewhere, coming to a worldwide total of $101.37 million.

-The film was considered a box office bomb in the U.S., but generally achieved greater success both critically and commercially in Europe.
+The film was considered to be a box-office bomb in the U.S. but generally achieved greater success both critically and commercially in Europe.
 Many observers found similarities with Independence Day, which also came out in 1996.
 "It was just a coincidence.
 Nobody told me about it.
 I was surprised how close it was," director Tim Burton continued, "but then it's a pretty basic genre I guess.
 Independence Day was different in tone – it was different in everything.
 It almost seemed like we had done kind of a Mad magazine version of Independence Day."
 During the film's theatrical run in January 1997, TBS purchased the broadcasting rights of the film.